Resources for you

 I spent the entirety of 2019 working on the idea for three different books, but they never seemed to pan out.
 But, the fourth time, when I was not even planning on writing a book, it worked.
 Maybe because I wasn’t planning on writing one.

-After working on it with 7 others for 8 months and 2000+ combined hours, Admitted is now live on Amazon.
+After working on it with 7 others for 8 months and 2000+ combined hours, Admitted is now available on Amazon.
 You can support by getting your copy, gifting a copy, or sharing about it in a WhatsApp group.
 Or, even just send your good wishes telepathically.
 I’ll get it.

 Trust me, I get excited every time I see a comment on my articles.
 What excites me is that someone took 10-20 minutes (my articles are quite long) of their time to read my conditioned thoughts and share theirs.